How to support your anxious pet

 Causes of stress in cats and dogs

-Looking at our pets, it’d be hard to imagine they’d suffer from stress.
+Looking at our pets, it’s hard to imagine them suffering from stress.
 Their lives seem so easy!
 But certain situations can often make our furry friends uncomfortable, especially when this means a change in their routine, like moving home, introducing a new pet, travelling in a car or the presence of guests.

 Signs your pet may be stressed or anxious